aspic/g-wiki/README.md

     export GOPATH=$GOPATH:/some/path/g-wiki/

-Create get dependencies and compile the binary by:
+Download dependencies and compile the binary by:

     go get all
     go install mehl.no/wiki